lblod/app-lpdc-digitaal-loket/docs/development-environment.md

 # If the stack is running, bring it down first
 docker compose down

-# Remove any current data
+# Remove any current database folder
 rm -r data/db

 # sync the data from the test environment
 rsync -e ssh -avz -P root@lpdc-dev.s.redhost.be:/data/app-lpdc-digitaal-loket-test/data/db data/

-# Start virtuose and the migrations service
+# Start virtuoso and the migrations service
 docker compose up -d virtuoso migrations

 # When the migrations have run successfully, start the rest of the stack